jakub-milasz/jakub-projects/README.md

 # Here you can read about my projects:
 ## Python
-**Voice assistant** - it works like a Google Assistant.
-You give some questions or requests and the assistant helps you.
-For example it can take a screenshoot or make a to-do list.
-The process of answering the requests is based on bag-of-words model.

 **Premier League analysis** - data analysis project in which I analyse Premier League season 2018/19.
 The analysis has 2 parts: Manchester City performance analysis and overall season analysis.

 ## Machine Learning